kevin-chalmers/set10108/labs/lab09/README.md

 }
 ```

 The same approach is required as before, except you have to consider the amount of data required to copy back and and the number of threads against the iterations per thread.
 You should experiment with different configurations to explore the different performance characteristics.
-Also try different thread to block ratios to further analyse performance.
+Also try different thread-to-block ratios to further analyse performance.
 You will be surprised how some tweaks can alter performance.

 #### Using CUDA to Generate Random Points